 According to reports, MLNA has about 1,000 members and also includes Tuareg soldiers who deserted the Malian army.

-The Malian government has claimed that MNLA of having links to Al-Qaeda in the Islamic Maghreb.
+The Malian government has claimed that MNLA has links to Al-Qaeda in the Islamic Maghreb.

 Tuareg nomads are present throughout the Sahel region of Africa.
 Both Mali and Niger have battled Tuareg uprisings in the last decade.